Rize00/PenDrive-Password-Manager/README.md

 Stay safe and relaxed... but be careful!
 If you lose the key you can't recover it and I can't recover it.
 You lose all the password associated with the key you lost.
 You can try to re-insert a password with another key, or format the USB stick.

-Languages supported: english, italian (based on OS language) Crypting Method: AES
+Languages supported: english, italian, french, russian (based on OS language) Crypting Method: AES
 Version: 0.1.1
 Tried on: Ubuntu 25.10